Berken-demirel/SWD_Detect/Human/ReadMe.md

 ### Before running the scripts, please check the [requirements.txt](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/requirements.txt).

 ## Running Scripts
 ### If one completed initial setup, the [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) can be directly run to see the evaluation results in the paper.
 Whole workflow is embedded into [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) so one do not have to deal with individual functions/scripts.
 Time consuming steps are commented out so that one can just run the [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py) to get results.
 However, if one is interested in initial steps that we followed, please feel free to uncomment the codes inside the  [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py).
+For further details about processes please visit [main.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/main.py).

+## NN Model Architecture
+### The model architecture is implemented in [swd_model.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/swd_model.py).
+One should note that tensorflow_addons library is needed to run the script without errors.

+## Utilites Script
+### [swd_utils.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/swd_utils.py) contains most of the important functions such as estimating the Multitaper PSD, configuration function provides Leave N One Out Cross Validation, metric calculation etc. All functions are explained inside the script just after the definition.
+Feel free to investigate further.

+## Reading the TUSZ Corpus of TUH
+### Since the data got from [TUSZ Corpus](https://isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml#c_tusz) is not ready to feed into our neural network directly, some file handling functions are coded in [read_TUSZ.py](https://github.com/Berken-demirel/SWD_Detect/blob/master/Human/read_TUSZ.py).
+The functioncan be generalized for further applications and not only limited to absz seizure inside the corpus.
+There are a lot of arguments that can modify the main purpose of the functions.
+Researchers are free to use our functions according to their needs by citing our paper.
+Please note that [pyedflib](https://pyedflib.readthedocs.io/en/latest/contents.html) is necessary to run this script.